Water tour showcases importance of dams, canals to region

-Scott Schaneman, general manager of the North Platte Natural Resource District, has been helping with organizing the tour for the last six months.
-He is one of two co-chairs for the committee alongside Rob Eirich of the Panhandle Research and Extension Center..
+Scott Schaneman, general manager of the North Platte Natural Resources District, has been helping with organizing the tour for the last six months.
+He is one of two co-chairs for the committee alongside Rob Eirich of the Panhandle Research and Extension Center.

 “What we’ll do is we’ll drive from here to Sinclair, Wyoming, and in between there we’ll discuss different water-related topics.
 We’ll talk about the Pumpkin Creek basin as we go through it, we’ll talk about the Tablelands and the water needs there.
 Both of those are reliant on the surface … but they’re not really tied to the water projects we’re going to visit,” he said.